theNewDynamic/oregonsadventurecoast.com/content/sitepages/_index.md

 url: "/our-area"
 photo: "/img/our-area-main.jpg"
 seo:
-  description: Charleston is located eight miles from Coos Bay and North Bend and
+  description: Travel to Coos Bay, North Bend, or Charleston to discover the beauty
-    is just inside the entrance to the bay.
-Learn more about our history and things to do.
+    & adventure of the Oregon Coast!
+See what makes each of these towns unique.
-  title: Oregon Coast Trips Vacations - Our Area | Oregon's Adventure Coast
+  title: Our Area | Oregon's Adventure Coast

 ---
 ## ADVENTURE IS OUR MIDDLE NAME!